Family Health

 Smoking has a negative effect on sperm, decreasing its concentration, motility and morphology.
 There is less research regarding marijuana and E-cigarettes (vaping), but it is reasonable to assume a similar effect, and that these should be avoided as well.

-Don’t take testosterone!
+Don’t take testosterone

 I can’t say this enough.
 Don’t, don’t, don’t take testosterone!
 Testosterone use is on the rise, and unfortunately, there are lots of providers prescribing it who are not aware of the potential side effects and risks.
 The production of testosterone is regulated by the amount of circulating testosterone in the blood stream.
 If that level is high because of testosterone use, the brain will shut down production in the testicles.
-Sperm production is shut down as well and can cease entirely!
+Sperm production is shut down as well and can cease entirely.
 This is not a rare side effect.
 In fact, it is the norm.
 Stay away!

 Get a semen analysis

 Ok, so this isn’t the first thing you need to do, but if you’ve been trying for months or are considering starting medication, it is something that should be done.
 If there is any history of testicular/groin injury or surgery, a semen analysis should be obtained even earlier.
-Any physician can order a semen analysis at a local lab, or preferably, at a high-complexity lab with personnel that have additional training in semen analysis like the one at Reproductive Health Specialists.
+Any physician can order a semen analysis at a local lab, or preferably, at a high-complexity lab with personnel that have additional training in semen analysis like the one at Methodist's Reproductive Health Specialists clinic.